keeyanajones/Java-Problems/README.md

 - Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.

 ## Usage
 - instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
-Typical Problem Solving Process:
+This would also be a good place to include screenshots of your project in action with typical Problem Solving Process:

   - Probe and Read the problem completely twice, Define the problem completely twice and Determine the problems seriousness
   - Analyze causes, Explore context, Think creatively to brainstorm possible solutions, Generate, and evaluate
   - Choose the best solution alternatives and map out support
   - Solve the problem manually with 3 sets of sample data implementing the solution
   - Optimize and Write the manual steps as comments or pseudo-code
   - Replace the comments or pseudo-code with real code
   - Optimize the code

 ## bug and feature request